fgeronimi/symfony-certification/readme.md

 # Symfony Certification Preparation List

-Based on https://thomasberends.github.io/symfony-certification-preparation-list/, trying to adapt it for the 6.0 certification
+Forked from [ThomasBerends/symfony-certification-preparation-list](https://thomasberends.github.io/symfony-certification-preparation-list/), trying to adapt it for the 6.0 certification

 If you're looking for other people who are interested (or have) certification.
 Please check the #certification channel at the Symfony Devs Slack.
 [Request an invite here](https://symfony.com/slack-invite)